someflydays/recap-and-forecast-bot/README.md

 # Recap and Forecast Bot

 This application searches the internet for information about the user's specified topic.
-Based on the search results, a report is generated that either summarizes the topic's recent events or speculates about potential future events.
+Based on the search results, a report is generated.
+The report either summarizes the topic's recent events or speculates about potential future events.

 <br>